 - You can also drag and drop preset files onto the NFM’s UI from the Files app to import/open them.

 FM Algorithm’s interface is inspired by Native Instrument’s FM8 FM Matrix.
 It allows you to wire up modulators and carriers in any way you like.
 Every operator can be a modulator, a carrier, or both simultaneously.
 Each modulator can modulate any number of carriers.
 For example, operator C can modulate D, E and F and send feedback to A and B operators.

-- Tapping on an operator button (labeled A, B, C etc.) switches the active operator view.
+- Tapping on an operator button (labelled A, B, C etc.) switches the active operator view.

-- The rest of the boxes indicate the modulation/feedback amount between the operators and can be adjusted by dragging you finger vertically.
+- The rest of the boxes indicate the modulation/feedback amount between the operators and can be adjusted by dragging your finger vertically.

 - Output: Sends the output of the operator to the master output.